 Tartan, the colorful woven fabric used for kilts, is a hallmark of Scottish fashion.
 Each tartan pattern is associated with a particular clan or family, with variations in color and design reflecting unique lineage and history.

-See Also British Culture
+See Also British Artists in the 21st Century

 Traditional Costume in the Irish Tweed Style